artemkrachulov/AKImageCropperView/README.md

 var cropRect: CGRect {get}
 ```

-Returns crop frame rectangle, measured in points.
-If overlay view is active value returns crop rectangle located on the overlay view, if not - crop rectangle based on scroll view frame.
+Returns crop rectangle, measured in points.
+If Overlay view is active value returns crop rectangle located on the Overlay view, if not - crop rectangle will have size that eaual of scroll view and `CGPointZero` origin coordinates.

 ```swift
 var cropRectTranslatedToImage: CGRect {get}
 ```

-Returns crop rectangle `cropRect` translated to image with scroll view scale factor, measured in points.
+Returns crop rectangle `cropRect` translated to image with scroll view scale factor.

 ```swift
 var cropRectMinSize: CGSize